Zenith Stromberg Carburetter Repair Guide

 Step 1 – Remove the Retaining Screw

-Before attempting to remove the retaining screw, the needle adjusting screw has to be taken all the way out.
-To do this, introduce the Zenith Stromberg needle adjusting tool (or suitable hex wrench) and make sure the hex head is firmly in place.
+Before attempting to remove the retaining screw, the needle adjusting screw must be backed out all the way out.
+To do this, introduce the Zenith Stromberg needle adjusting tool (or suitable hex wrench) and make sure the hex head is firmly seated.
 Now turn counterclockwise a few times.
-Now we are ready to remove the retaining screw.

-The retaining screw must be removed in order to get the metering needle out of the way.
-Using a small screwdriver, insert it in the small hole on the side of the piston.
-The hole is on one side of the piston, as shown here:
+The retaining screw has to be removed to get the metering needle out.
+Using a small screwdriver, insert it in the small orifice on the side of the piston.
+The orifice is on the side of the piston, as shown above.
+This retaining screw machined from soft brass.
+If someone has previously attempted to remove this with the wrong screwdriver, it might be damaged.
+Take care not to make it worse!

 Before we start taking things apart, please note the small notch on the side of the base of the metering needle.
-Note that it points in the direction of the hole (basically it points in the direction of the retaining screw).
+Note that it points in the direction of the orifice (basically it points in the direction of the retaining screw).
 The screw has a taper and it fits inside that notch.
-This keeps the metering needle screw from turning.
+This keeps the metering needle screw from turning and allows it to move up and down.

-Even though the diagram above says the retaining screw is spring loaded, I have yet to see one!
-All the carburetters I have taken apart have not had the spring.
-In your case it might be different, so just be aware of its possible existence.
+Even though the diagram above says the retaining screw is spring-loaded, I have yet to see one!
+All the carburetors I have taken apart have not had the spring.
+However your carburetor might have the spring, so just be aware of its possible existence.
 Take the screw all the way out.

 Step 2 – Pull the Metering Needle Out

 With the retaining screw out of the picture, gently pull the needle out.
 If it won’t come out, you might have to use the needle adjusting tool and turn it counterclockwise some more.
-It is possible the threads of the seat are still in contact with the needle.
+It is possible the threads of the seat are still in contact with the needle adjustment screw.
 Eventually the needle should come all the way out.

-This is what it should look like once it is out:
+This is what it should look like once the needle is out:

 Step 3 – Remove the Needle Adjusting Screw